You're likely familiar with storage auctions from the show Storage Wars, where bidders compete in a storage unit auction packed with hidden surprises.

 While we don’t run auctions ourselves, our trusted partner, Keeper's Cottage handles the clearance and sale of unpaid or abandoned storage units.

-Get a free quote for storage today, a price match within 3 miles, and 50% off for 8 weeks.
+Get a price match within 3 miles, and 50% off for 8 weeks.